 Some methods are better than others, some are scaleable, and ideally they don’t require you doing manual labor to get more people attracted to your business.

-(Most of my clients are too busy to be doing manual prospecting because they are serious about growth).
+(Most of our clients are too busy to be doing manual prospecting because they are serious about growth).

 Next up is Sales.